sophieacliu/eia-oeconomica/README.md

 # eia-oeconomica
-The home of all code for the Oeconomica Entrepreneurship, Innovation, and Antitrust cohort for 2020–2021.
+The home of all code for the Oeconomica Entrepreneurship, Innovation & Antitrust cohort for 2020–2021.

 Make tutorials folder (include both skills and replications)